hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/caliper-benchmarks.md

             <td>
                 This gets java deploying and for the most part working, however there are problems in the way the java contract-api chaincode is implemented for fxed-asset which results in the benchmarks recording all failures for some of the benchmarks run, this will be addressed in #181

+Also note that go chaincode for fixed-asset has been addressed in another issue and so this enables running the chaincode and benchmark in the build

 Signed-off-by: D <d_kelsey@uk.ibm.com>
             </td>
         </tr>